ishiihidemasa/26-escape-fully-connected/README.md

   - requires Docker Desktop
 - Done!
 You are ready to run (most) Julia scripts in this repository!

+Running all the cells in each Jupyter notebook file exports a figure in the `src/output` directory.

 Alternatively, you can create the appropriate Julia environment locally -- not in Docker container -- using `Project.toml` and `Manifest.toml` in the root directory.

 # Reproducing simulation results

 We performed direct numerical simulations of model SDEs on a high-performance computer (HPC) using `apptainer`.
 Roughly speaking, the procedure was as follows: